 One of my favorite recipes right here!
 Everyone loves tacos and this is a healthy spin.
 I usually do a combo of brown rice and cauliflower rice for added veggies.
 If you want, you can skip the rice all together and add lettuce for a taco salad!

 Click on any of the links above to find the original blog posts and recipes!
 Who knows, you may find some more recipes to add to your list while you’re at it.
+And don’t forget to pin this post to your dinner recipes Pinterest board to save for later!

 I hope this helps as a beginning guide to planning weekly dinners for yourself or your family.
 It not an exact science, but I promise that planning ahead works.
 The more prep you put in, the more likely you are to stick to your plan.
 Now find some recipes or try one of these, and get to planning!